Winnie the Pooh (franchise): Tigger & Pooh and a Musical Too (2009)

-Tigger & Pooh and a Musical Too is a 2009 American direct-to-video animated musical film produced by Walt Disney Television Animation.
+Tigger & Pooh and a Musical Too is a 2009 American animated direct-to-video musical film produced by Walt Disney Television Animation.
 The film is based on the hit Playhouse Disney series My Friends Tigger & Pooh.
 The second film of the series, it was released on DVD on April 7, 2009, and first aired on Playhouse Disney less than a week later on April 11.
 Unlike the Super Sleuth Christmas Movie, it was treated more like a regular film than as part of the series.

 Rabbit creates many new rules as the Mayor of the Hundred Acre Wood, leading Tigger to challenge him for mayorship and causing a Big White Line to be drawn, dividing the place.